Tommy (The Who album)

-Tommy is the fourth studio album by the English rock band The Who, a double album first released on 17 May 1969.
-The album was mostly composed by guitarist Pete Townshend, and is a rock opera that tells the story of Tommy Walker.
-Tommy is traumatized from witnessing his father murder his mother's lover.
-Tommy's parents compound his trauma by denying the experience.
-In reaction, Tommy becomes dissociative ("deaf, dumb and blind").
-Tommy then experiences the trauma of being sexually abused.
-As a way of coping with his trauma, Tommy dissociates further through playing pinball.
-He gains a following because of his skill at playing pinball.
-After numerous misguided attempts to heal Tommy, a doctor prescribes him a mirror so he can confront himself and his experience.
-Instead, Tommy becomes self-absorbed and comes to think of himself as a messianic figure.
-When the mirror is eventually broken, Tommy comes out of his dissociative state.
-Tommy then tries to lead his followers to believe that the only path to healing is through him.
-His followers eventually reject him and his teachings.
+Tommy is the fourth studio album by the English rock band the Who, released on 19 May 1969.
+Written primarily by guitarist Pete Townshend, Tommy is a double album and an early rock opera that tells the story of the fictional Tommy Walker and his path to becoming a spiritual leader and messianic figure.

-Townshend came up with the concept of Tommy after being introduced to the work of Meher Baba, and attempted to translate Baba's teachings into music.
-Recording on the album began in September 1968, but took six months to complete as material needed to be arranged and re-recorded in the studio.
-Tommy was acclaimed upon its release by critics, who hailed it as The Who's breakthrough.
-Its critical standing diminished slightly in later years; nonetheless, several writers view it as an important and influential album in the history of rock music.
+Townshend came up with the concept of Tommy after being introduced to the work of Indian spiritual teacher Meher Baba, and he attempted to translate Baba's ideas into music.
+Recording of the album began in September 1968, but took six months to complete as material needed to be arranged and re-recorded in the studio.
 The Who promoted the album's release with an extensive tour, including a live version of Tommy, which lasted throughout 1969 and 1970.
 Key gigs from the tour included appearances at Woodstock, the 1969 Isle of Wight Festival, the University of Leeds, the Metropolitan Opera House, and the 1970 Isle of Wight Festival.
-The live performances of Tommy drew critical praise and revitalized the band's career.
+The live performances of Tommy drew critical praise and revitalised the band's career.

+Upon its release, Tommy was acclaimed by critics, who hailed it as the Who's breakthrough.
+Several writers view it as an important and influential album in the history of rock music.
+In 1998, Tommy was inducted into the Grammy Hall of Fame.